 This was something that the working class kids of the time couldn’t get on board with, so they laced up their docs, wore tight jeans and shaved their heads as a direct proverbial middle finger to the middle class.
 Docs were a way of having something of they could call their own and whereas the hippy movement was American imported, Dr Marten boots were unquestionably, British.

-The Dr Martens Made In England collection strive to keep that same spirit alive.
-Made from the original factory, they strive to keep every shoe as close to how they were made back in the day as possible – from the original hand-operated machinary used, to the original lasts.
+The Dr Martens Made In England collection strives to keep that same spirit alive.
+Crafted in the original factory, the brand’s aim is to keep every shoe as close to how they were made back in the day as possible – from the original hand-operated machinery used, to the original lasts.
 The Made In England collection now only accounts for 2% of their total production, making every silhouette in the range feel special.